 Holy cow!
 Granola has gotten expensive.
-Making your own Granola is easy and much more cost effective than store bought.
-You control what goes into it so it is also healthier for you than store bought granola.
-If you would like to check the nutritional value of these recipes you can enter the ingredients in a free nutritional calculator or on a fitness app like myfitnesspal.
+Making your own Granola is easy and much more cost-effective than store-bought.
+You control what goes into it so it is also healthier for you than store-bought granola.

 Granola can also be frozen for 3-6 months.
-A vacuum sealer works best, but any freezer safe container or freezer bags will do.
-Just remove as much air as possible before placing in the freezer.
+A vacuum sealer works best, but any freezer-safe container or freezer bag will do.
+Just remove as much air as possible before placing it in the freezer.
 Let it warm to room temperature for a few minutes before eating.

 - ⅔ cup oil (canola, coconut or vegetable)

 - ¼ cup brown sugar

 - 1 cup nuts (chopped almonds, sunflower seeds, pistachios. pecans, or walnuts) (optional)